tchajed/sys-verif-fa25/docs/notes/persistently.md

 R
 ```

 As usual, there is a Rocq context above everything.
 The separation logic part has separation logic hypotheses "HP" and "HQ", and separation logic conclusion R. The fact that "HP" is in the persistent context implies that P is persistent - this means $P ⊢ P ∗ P$.
-(The full definition is more than that, but we won't go deep enough into how Iris works to talk about it.)

 So what propositions are persistent?
-First, the pure propositions are persistent - but they can be put into the Rocq context, so they aren't so interesting.
+First, the pure propositions are persistent - but they can be put into the Rocq context, so that isn't what makes persistence interesting.
 The first "real" example we'll see is the persistent points-to, `l ↦□ v`.

 ```rocq
 Lemma alloc_ro_spec (x: w64) :